We have nine members who make up our Physio First executive committee and three of our team who sit on it as advisors.

 Research and Development Officer

-Sandy is a former Physio First Chairman and was co-opted to the two-year executive post of Research and Development Officer in April 2015.
-As well as being responsible for Physio First’s research and development strategy she is setting up our new research and development sub-committee which has overall responsibility for our Data for Impact project.
+Sandy is a former Physio First Chairman and was co-opted to the post of Research and Development Officer in April 2015.
+This exec position also has overall responsibilty for our Data for Impact project.

 Regional Officer Representative